Rights and obligations

 Obligation to provide information

-From the moment you apply for assistance, you have a 'duty to provide information'.
-This means that you must provide the municipality with all information that is important for your right to assistance.
-If something changes in your situation, you must report this immediately.
+From the moment you apply for benefits, you have a duty to provide information.
+This means you must provide us with all the information relevant to your eligibility for assistance.
+If there's a change in your situation, please report it immediately.
 For example:

 Duty to cooperate